 As much as it makes me slightly crazy to have tubs of home-made “slime” everywhere, I do know that my daughter gets great comfort from making and playing with the stuff.
 Slime recipes are abundant on Pinterest, but the main ingredients (plus a few optional ones) are below:

-- Gallon of Elmers Glue-white
+- A gallon of Elmers Glue

 - Baking Soda